ryan-nz/aspnet-core/PilotWorksAPI/README.md

 ## Software Prerequisites
 - Visual Studio 2017
-- SQLExpress (PS.
+- MySql running on docker (PS.
 I will test on MySql server on docker of Linux)

 ## Some key points to complete this project